Your Board Members Can Become “Door Openers.” Here’s How!

 , , , ,

-What would you MOST love your board members to do?
+As a nonprofit leader, what would you most love your board members to do?

-Many nonprofit ED’s tell me that – of all possible things – they wish their board members would simply open doors.
+Many nonprofit ED’s share that – of all possible things – they wish their board members would simply open doors.
 That’s all.

 But what happens when you ask board members to make introductions and open the door to prospects?
-They shy away from it.
-They just don’t like it.
+They shy away from it, and back off because it feels awkward.

-Here are my 4 steps to help your board members learn how to open the door.
+Here are 4 steps to help your board members learn how to open the door.

-Board members tell me that this approach is easy and very doable.
-Even enjoyable.
+Board members tell us that this approach is easy and very doable.
+It’s even enjoyable.

-So give them a try with your own board and let me know how they like it too!
+So give this a try with your own board and let us know how they like it too.

-What we are doing is teaching them how to use their elevator speech to start a conversation with the prospect about the cause, and then create a followup next step.
+What we are doing is teaching them how to use their elevator speech to start a conversation with their friend about the cause, and then create a followup next step.

 1. Develop their elevator speech/personal message.